What to Expect

 (2) Complete Registration Forms

-You will receive an email with forms that need to be completed and returned before your consultation.
-If you don’t receive these forms, please check your spam folder.
-These forms can also be found on our website.
+You will receive an email invitation to our secure patient portal, called Mend.
+This will give you access to the forms that need to be completed and returned to us via the portal before your consultation.
+If you don’t receive the invitation to the portal, please check your spam folder and check back with us at 212-994-4400 or [email protected].

 (3) Attend Your Consultation